qut-dmrc/Crowd/README.md

 cd Crowd
 pip install -r requirements.txt
 ```
+- You need to have a config file in `Crowd` folder in order to run script
-- Edit the config file(.yml) for your query, different example yaml files are provided for different endpoints
+  * Create a `your_config.yml` file, different example yaml files are provided in `config_template` folder accordingly for different endpoints
+  * Select the template for your case, copy and paste it `your_config.yml`
   * Get the API access token from the dashboard setting and paste it in token
   * Set the history to True if you like to include the counts of emoji interactions over different timestep
   * Set togbq to True if you like to push your data to Bigquery
-  * Store the credential file in the Crowd folder, and set the bq_credential to <your_credential_file>.json
+  * Store the credential file in the Crowd folder, and set the bq_credential to <your_credential_file>.json [Creating service account to get the credential file](https://cloud.google.com/docs/authentication/getting-started)
   * Set your search terms or links and the rest of configuaration accordingly to your query.
 - Build the CLI `pip install -e .`
 - Run the CLI tool to gather your data using the commands in Usage section.